bsdimp/freebsd-git-docs/doc-cvt.md

 ```
 % git commit
 ```
-where file1, file2, etc are replaced by the actual filenames that you've changed.
 The last command will commit these changes to the branch.
 The editor will prompt you for a commit message.
 Enter one as if you were committing to FreeBSD.

 At this point, your work is preserved, and in the git repo.